-To do this, the cushion of the splint needs to be worn on the forearm away from the elbow and placed correctly over the ECRB tendon.
+To do this, the splint’s cushion must be worn on the forearm away from the elbow and placed correctly over the ECRB tendon.
 The correct positioning is often demonstrated in diagrams on the leaflet in the package.

 Physiotherapy is the only consistently proven treatment to alter the natural history (no treatment) of tennis elbow.
 Physiotherapy should be focused on strengthening the wrist extensors and this may often be in a 12-week strengthening exercise programme.
 The whole kinetic chain should be addressed, so the hand, wrist, elbow, shoulder, core, and opposite lower limb should be activated as much as possible during physiotherapy.
 The role of stretching in the treatment of tennis elbow is limited and strengthening should be the primary focus.

-Other newer physiotherapy approaches provide patients with a warm up program of exercise that they can do before and during breaks in work or sport, that allow patients to carry on the repetitive aggravating movements that they may be unable to avoid.
+Other newer physiotherapy approaches provide patients with a warm-up program of exercise that they can do before and during breaks in work or sport, which allow patients to carry on the repetitive aggravating movements that they may be unable to avoid.

 Some of these studies have shown that steroid injections can also diminish the effects of physiotherapy so that patients treated with physiotherapy and steroid injection are worse off at 1 year than patients who received no treatment at all.
 For this reason, I no longer offer or recommend steroid injections to patients for treatment of this condition.

 I often recommend to my patients that they have their shoulder and elbow surgery done with the patient awake using regional anaesthesia.
 The anaesthetist uses ultrasound guidance to put local anaesthetic near the nerves in the neck and arm numbing them and allowing safe surgery while the patient is awake.
-Awake shoulder and elbow surgery allows patients to avoid the risks of general anaesthetics, and allows quicker recovery and better post-operative pain relief.
+Awake shoulder and elbow surgery will enable patients to avoid the risks of general anaesthetics and allows quicker recovery and better post-operative pain relief.